 • Investing products such as stocks can have much higher returns than savings accounts.

-• Usually best for long-term financial goals (5, 10, 15 or more years)
+• Usually best for long-term financial goals (5, 10, 15 or more years).

 • All investments have a certain level of risk.

-In conclusion, consistent investments over a number of years can be an effective strategy to accumulate wealth.
-If you have short-term goals such as savings for a vacation, putting money into Savings is ideal.
+Consistent investments over several years can be an effective strategy to accumulate wealth.
+If you have short-term goals, such as saving for a vacation, putting money into a savings account is ideal.
+If you have long-term goals and a longer time horizon, such as retirement in the next 10-20 years, investing will generate more returns.

 It’s up to you to decide whether saving or investing is the better choice to reach your financial goals.